groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/net/_index.en.md

   downloads: "Downloads"

 code:
-  title: "Sign PDF files in C#"
+  title: "Compare DOCX files in C#"
   more: "More examples"
   more_link: "https://github.com/groupdocs-comparison/GroupDocs.Comparison-for-.NET"
-  install: "dotnet add package GroupDocs.Signature"
+  install: "dotnet add package GroupDocs.Comparison"
   content: |
     ```csharp {style=abap}
-    // Select PDF document
+    // Specify the source document
-    using (Signature signature = new Signature("sample.pdf"))
+    using (Comparer comparer = new Comparer("C:\\source.docx"))
     {
-        // Provide text
+      // Add one or more target documents
+      comparer.Add("C:\\target.docx");

+      // Specify comparison options
-        var options = new TextSignOptions("John Smith")
+      CompareOptions options = new CompareOptions() {ShowRevisions = false};

-        {
-            // Set color
-            ForeColor = Color.Red
-        };
-        // Sign document and save to file
+      // Perform the comparison and save the resulting document
-        signature.Sign("signed.pdf", options);
+      comparer.Compare("C:\\result.docx", options);
     }
     ```

 ############################# Overview ############################
 overview:
   enable: true
-  title: "GroupDocs.Signature Overview"
+  title: "GroupDocs.Comparison at a glance"
-  description: "API for performing document signing and related operations in .NET applications"
+  description: "API to compare differences between documents in .NET applications"
   features:
     # feature loop
-    - title: "Adding signatures to business documents in C#"
+    - title: "File comparison in C#"
-      content: "Documents signing: With GroupDocs.Signature for .NET, you can add various types of signatures, such as text, images, barcodes, and digital certificates, to PDF and Office documents.
-This API allows you to sign your documents with nearly any data type, including hidden metadata."
+      content: "Detect differences between source and target files for changes at paragraphs, words, and character levels.
+Identify styling and formatting changes like bold, italic, underlines, strike-troughs, font types, etc."

     # feature loop
-    - title: "Processing signed documents"
-      content: "Additional processing: You can perform powerful operations on signed documents using GroupDocs.Signature.
-This includes searching for existing signatures within business documents and verifying them using specific criteria.
-Additionally, you can retrieve document information and preview pages through this .NET API."
+    - title: "Most popular file and document formats are supported"
+      content: "With GroupDocs.Comparison API you can efficiently compare documents of any supported formats like PDF, HTML, e-mail, Microsoft Office Word documents, Excel spreadsheets, PowerPoint presentations, OneNote, Visio diagrams, texts, JPEG, PNG, GIF, and BMP images as well as many other formats."

     # feature loop
+    - title: "Apply or reject changes easily"
+      content: "Every difference between the compared documents can be applied or rejected and then exported to the output document."

+    # feature loop
-    - title: "Customizing results"
+    - title: "Comparison summary report"
-      content: "GroupDocs.Signature for .NET offers extensive customization options.
-You can precisely position signatures anywhere on a document page and adjust their appearance using a variety of settings.
-Furthermore, this API supports saving processed documents in a wide range of supported formats."
+      content: "Save a differences summary report that lists all changes in compared documents."

 ############################# Platforms ############################
 platforms:
   enable: true
   title: "Platform independence"
-  description: "GroupDocs.Signature for .NET supports the following operating systems, frameworks and package managers"
+  description: "GroupDocs.Comparison for .NET supports the following operating systems, frameworks and package managers"
   items:
     # platform loop
     - title: "Amazon"